Andrii-Kuts/hs.react/README.md

 For every day there will be a tab where you can check what you have to do that day

-### Progress tracking

-Ability to view/update progress for every contest/problem.
-Will probably be implemented with a simple backend server

 ### Attachments

 Ability to attach files to contests/problems.
 Stuff like solution code or explanations

 ### Routing

-Separate pages for every day, that makes the most sense
+View attached files on a separate page.
+Uses c++ highlighting since that's what attachments will be used for the most

+### Placeholder Authentification

+Click "log in" in the top right to log in as a user

 ## Future Plans

+### Progress tracking

+Ability to view/update progress for every contest/problem.
+Ran out of time to implement this 🥲

-### Authentification
+### Statistics

-Sign-up and view your own progress
+View general statistics like total points, median result and so on

 ### Comments/Discussions

 Write your comments under each problem/contest for better progress documentation

+## Getting started

+1. Install all dependencies: `npm install`
+2. Create `.env` file by following `.env.template`
+3. Run with `npm run dev`
+4. Open the given link in your browser